cintajune10/cinta.github.io/index.md

 - Used logistic regression to build a model for predicting customer churn.
 - The dataset include information about customer account information, gender, age range and also customers who have left the company within the last month.
-- Used Logistic regression classifier & optimized the accuracy by using the ROC curve
+- Used Logistic regression classifier & predicted the accuracy
-- Explored a machine learning approach to medical diagnosis
+- Explored a machine learning approach to customer churn prediction.

 ***